roeger/downward/README_PYBIND.txt

 To test the current pybind setup, proceed as follows:

-$ ./build.py pybind_library
+$ ./build.py pybindings
-$ cd builds/pybind_library/pybinsings
-$ make install
-Put some output.sas file into the directory downward/trypybindings/ The test only runs enforced hill-climbing, which has a high likelihood to NOT solve a task.
+Put some output.sas file into the directory builds/pybindings/release The test only runs enforced hill-climbing, which has a high likelihood to NOT solve a task.
 It can for example solve the first driverlog task, so if in doubt, use that one.